 Q: If I am coming to school via the train or airplane and don’t have a ride to school, how do I get to school?

 A: If you need a ride from the train station or airport you can fill out the arrival form on the Arrival Information page.
 NSO Leaders can pick you up from the train station or airport if you let us know in advance.

 Q: What should I bring to school?

 A: Check out the What to Bring page.
-And remember, we have stores out here in Oregon.
+And remember, we have stores out here in Oregon, and some of them are really close to campus.
 Better to under-pack and buy things here than scare your roommate away with too much stuff.